91ahmed/RetroNotify/README.md

 <script src="retronotify.js"></script>
 ```

-### Run RetroNofity
+### Running RetroNofity
-Just create new instance from RetroNotify.
+Simply create a new instance of RetroNotify.

 ``` javascript
 new RetroNotify()